 It’s important to consider yourself as a vital and important participant in the University community.
 You are a scholar being educated by scholars, and protecting your reputation as such means diligently practicing the academic respect appropriate to your station.

 In the plainest terms, this means acting responsibly, fairly, and honestly in all classes under all circumstances.
 Students sometimes find themselves tempted to violate standards of academic integrity in situations such as the following:

 - When you or someone you care about is not prepared for an exam

-- When you’re tired and working on a paper, and you want to use a quote but can't remember where you got it from
+- When you’re tired while working on a paper, and you want to use a quote but can't remember where you got it from

 Violation Review Process

 If a student is alleged to have committed an academic integrity violation, the following process is followed:

 - The faculty member informs the student of the allegation and provides the student with an opportunity to respond.

 - If the allegation is founded, the faculty member will enter a charge and academic sanction via the University’s online Academic Integrity Portal.

 - The student will have the choice to accept or contest the charge.
 If the student fails to sign the Academic Integrity Form by a specified deadline (five days), the charge and sanction will go into effect.